CambourneCrescent/CambourneCrescent.github.io/content/_index.md

 # Crescent School

-Welcome to **Crescent School**, a weekend Arabic Language and Islamic school dedicated to nurturing young hearts and minds with knowledge, character development, and community spirit.
+Welcome to **Crescent School**, a weekend Arabic Language and Islamic Studies school dedicated to nurturing young hearts and minds with knowledge, character development, and community spirit.

 {{% columns %}}